wpmetabox/docs/_docs/extensions/mb-relationships.md

 }
 ```

-We use the WordPress's function `get_users()` with an additional parameter `relationship` with the same reasons as for posts.
+We use WordPress function `get_users()` with an additional parameter `relationship` with the same reasons as for posts.

 For the full list of supported parameters for `get_users()`, please see the [documentation](https://codex.wordpress.org/Function_Reference/get_users).